Basketball Referee

 The ball becomes live on a jump ball when it is tossed by the referee, when it is at the disposal of th thrower on a throw in, or on a free throw when it is at the disposal of the shooter.

-Asked by Mark M almost 11 years ago
+Asked by Karen about 11 years ago

-Asked by ed about 10 years ago
+Asked by Ty about 11 years ago